testdouble/test_data/README.md

 works, see the [API reference](#api-reference).

-If you have existing tests that depend on factories or fixtures, or if you don't want all Rails-aware tests to have access to your test data, you might want to consider splitting your tests into multiple suites. ([More here](#we-already-have-thousands-of-tests-that-depend-on-rails-fixtures-or-factory_bot-can-we-start-using-test_data-without-throwing-them-away-and-starting-over).)
+If you have existing tests that depend on factories or fixtures, or if you don't want all of your Rails-aware tests to see this test data, you probably want to use [TestData.truncate](#testdatatruncate) to clear the data out before they run.
+For more on migrating to `test_data` when you have existing tests, [some ideas re discussed here](#we-already-have-thousands-of-tests-that-depend-on-rails-fixtures-or-factory_bot-can-we-start-using-test_data-without-throwing-them-away-and-starting-over)

 ### Phase 5: Keeping your test data up-to-date